Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Results

 \subsection{Densely Captioned Images (DCI) Dataset and Long-Text Retrieval}

-The Densely Captioned Images (DCI) dataset \cite{urbanek2024picture} offers a unique approach to image-text datasets, featuring 7,805 natural images with richly annotated, mask-aligned descriptions averaging over 1,000 words per image.
-This level of detail provides an opportunity to explore the limits of vision-language models in processing long-term textual information in relation to visual content.
-While DCI includes its own benchmarks using summarized captions, our focus is on image-text and text-image retrieval tasks using the entire dataset without summarization or subcropping, allowing us to investigate the long-text retrieval capabilities of our framework.
+We assess whether the ARL model maintains its long-context capabilities in the joint embedding space by conducting image and long caption retrieval on the Densely Captioned Images (DCI) dataset \cite{urbanek2024picture}, which features caption pairs averaging over 1,000 words.
+Unlike DCI’s benchmarks that use summarized captions (see \ref{sec:sdci}), we focus on full image-text and text-image retrieval tasks without summarization or subcropping, enabling a comprehensive evaluation of our framework’s long-text retrieval capabilities.

-To demonstrate the advantages of processing longer captions, we conducted an experiment varying the maximum token length allowed by the tokenizer.
+To demonstrate the retention of long-context ability, we conducted an experiment varying the maximum token length allowed by the tokenizer.
 As shown in Figure~\ref{fig:dci_figure}, our DINOv2-ARL encoder pair achieves comparable performance to OpenAI CLIP at the standard limit of 77 tokens.
 However, our approach's strength becomes evident as we extend beyond this limit, with consistent improvement in retrieval accuracy up to approximately 200-300 tokens.
-These results highlight our framework's ability to effectively utilize longer, more detailed captions for improved retrieval, capturing nuanced details and context that may be lost when constrained to shorter text sequences.
+Given that DINOv2-ARL was trained with short-context image-caption pairs, these results underscore the model’s ability to retain long-context capabilities in the aligned joint embedding space.